 Another important trend is the use of chatbots and virtual assistants.
 These tools can be used to help users with everything from finding the right product to managing orders and returns.

-Chatbots and virtual assistants can also be used to collect data on users’ preferences and behaviour, enabling businesses to create a more personalised shopping experience.
+Chatbots and virtual assistants can also be used to collect data on users’ preferences and behaviour, enabling retailers to create a more personalized shopping experience.

 Examples of companies: ebbot, soultech, giosg

 Email personalisation is of course a given in 2023.
 Examples of email personalisation include personalised product recommendations, content and texts tailored to the recipient’s preferences regarding brands, colours, prices, additional services and more.

 Companies that successfully implement this will have higher engagement, open rates and higher ROI.
 Given the changes in iOS updates, you’ll have to look less at open rate, and instead focus more on other elements of engagement, such as clicks and onsite activity.

 Examples of companies: Voyado, Rule, Custobar, Emarsys, Klaviyo

 Adaptive content adapts and delivers content to individual users based on their preferences, location and other data points.

 Content on the website can be adapted based on the user’s context and preferences.
 Videos can be generated, including, for example, the user’s name.